Finding happiness is the primary desire of all people everywhere.

 Most people are about as happy as they decide to be - Abraham Lincoln

 We can learn to consciously change how we habitually respond to the events that show up in our lives.
-Whatever our experience in any given moment, there are always choices we can make which either increase (or decrease) our level of happiness.
+Whatever we are experiencing in any given moment, there are always choices we can make which increase (or decrease) our level of happiness.
 Happy people consistently make choices which lean towards happiness.

-A major block to finding happiness for many people is the incessant mental chatter that goes on in their heads, especially when it is negative or judgmental.
+For many people, the main barrier to finding happiness is the incessant mental chatter that goes round and round in their heads, especially when it is negative, fearful or self-critical.